Shafiq-and-Company/boxd-events/README.md

 # Locals

-Locals is is a platform designed for discovering, creating, and managing real-world gaming events — from casual board game nights and trading card meetups to esports tournaments and LAN parties.
+Locals is a platform designed for discovering, creating, and managing real-world gaming events — from casual board game nights and trading card meetups to esports tournaments and LAN parties.
 The app acts as a community hub where players can find "locals" happening nearby, join events, or organize their own.

 For organizers, Locals provides a full suite of tools tailored for gaming events: automated tournament setup and bracket management (for games like Smash, Magic, or Valorant), check-in and registration handling, and promotion tools for sharing events across social platforms.